Would your family be ready to evacuate if necessary?

 - We keep one cooler, 24 pack water bottles, firewood, our family tent, fishing gear, and our butane stove, and quickfire stove in the garage.

-- All of our family pictures are on our external hard drive, but we have some pictures from mine and my husband’s childhood that aren’t (remember the days of film??).
+- All of our family pictures are on our external hard drive, but we have some pictures of mine and my husband’s childhood that aren’t.
+(Remember the days of film??)
 These, along with older written journals are all in a tub in our basement.

 - We also have a tub and file folder for each of our kids where we keep sentimental things for them when they get older.
 These are also in our basement.